418th Flight Test Squadron

 The 418th Flight Test Squadron is a United States Air Force squadron.
 It is assigned to the 412th Operations Group, Air Force Materiel Command, stationed at Edwards Air Force Base, California.

-The first predecessor of the squadron was activated during World War II as a heavy bomber unit.
+The first predecessor of the squadron, the 418th Bombardment Squadron, was activated during World War II as a heavy bomber unit.
 It served in combat in the European Theater of Operations, where it earned a Distinguished Unit Citation and the French Croix de Guerre with Palm for its actions.
 After V-E Day the squadron returned to the United States and was inactivated at the port of embarkation.

 The squadron was briefly active in the reserve from 1947 to 1949, but does not appear to have been fully equipped or assigned enough aircrew.
 It served from 1959 to 1962 as a Boeing B-47 Stratojet squadron in Strategic Air Command.

 The second predecessor of the squadron was activated in 1989 as the 6518th Test Squadron.
 The two squadrons were consolidated in 1992 as the 418th Test Squadron and have served in the flight test role.

 Mission

-The 418th performs flight testing on the C-5, C-17, KC-10, KC-46, KC-135, and partner nation airlift and air refueling aircraft.
+The 418th conducts developmental flight testing on the Lockheed C-5 Galaxy, Boeing C-17 Globemaster III, McDonnell Douglas KC-10 Extender, Boeing KC-46 Pegasus, Boeing KC-135 Stratotanker, and partner nation airlift and air refueling aircraft as the lead unit for the Global Reach Combined Test Force.